RemoteState/nodejs-ecs/README.md

 │   │   parameter-store.sh -> add required params/secrets to AWS paramter store
 │   │   rds-event.template -> SMS notification subscription for database events like fail over etc.
-│   │   rds.template -> AWS teplate to create master and one read replicate for postgres DB │
+│   │   rds.template -> AWS teplate to create master and one read replicate for postgres DB
-│
-└───types/ -> all your types for request/response interface, non db models and Joi validators

 ```

 ### Getting started